falahati/UACHelper/README.md

 ## TO-DO
 * Create an elevated Out-Of-Process COM object from a limited process - Read More: [The COM Elevation Moniker](https://msdn.microsoft.com/en-us/ms679687.aspx)
-* Using `IShellDispatch2.ShellExecute()` to start a process with current shell privileges - Read More: [Execute In Explorer Sample](https://msdn.microsoft.com/library/dd940355)

 ## LICENSE
 The MIT License (MIT)